ganbarodigital/go_scriptish/README.md

 )
 ```

+## Pipelines, Lists and Sequences

+In UNIX shell programming, pipelines and lists are both examples of a _sequence of commands_.
+Each one is a set of commands that are wrapped in slightly different execution logic.

+In Scriptish, a `Pipeline` and a `List` are type aliases for a `Sequence`.
+A call to `NewPipeline()` or `NewList()` creates a `Sequence` that also has the right execution logic for a pipeline or a list.
+We've done it this way so that you can use both pipelines and lists in our [logic calls](#logic-calls).

+All of our logic calls accept `Sequence` parameters.
+You can pass in a `Pipeline` or a `List` to suit, and either will work just fine.

 ## From Bash To Scriptish

 Here's a handy table to help you quickly translate an action from a Bash shell script to the equivalent Scriptish command.